MEDIGO/laika/README.md

 Build the application by running `make build` inside its directory.

-Finally, you can run the application using the `make run` command.
+Finally, you can run the application using the `make up` command.

 After Laika is running, open a browser and enter the IP of your docker machine (get it by running `docker-machine ip`).